-263 The values of the correlation and the normalised standard deviation for each rain gauge are shown in tables 2 and 3.
-Table 2 shows the analysis for the complete series and table 264 265 3 shows the results considering only rainy events (precipitation above the 75 percentile).
-In general, considering the complete series, precipitation prediction offers a good 266 267 representation of the registered values and the variability of precipitation.
-In fact, 268 correlations above 0.8 were obtained for the first two windows (1-day and 2-day forecast), 269 although with a higher correlation for the first one.
-The correlation is slightly lower for the 3-day forecast, although it is still close to 0.8.
-When only rainy events are considered 270 271 mean correlation values are slightly lower than considering the complete series, although 272 showing a good representation of the registered data.
-It is specially remarkable the high 273 correlation showed under 1 day forecast window with a mean value above 0.7 (Table 3).
-274 Respect to the normalised standard deviation, most of cases in both series are similar to 275 1, which shows a good agreement between forecast and real precipitation.
-Therefore, it can be concluded that the precipitation forecast provided by MeteoGalicia offers results 276 277 very close to the real rain events for the entire time series of precipitation data (2008-278 2018).
-This shows the accuracy of MeteoGalicia models to forecast precipitation events up to three days in advance.
-279
+The values of the correlation and the normalised standard deviation for each rain gauge are shown in Tables 2 and 3.
+Table 2 shows the analysis for the complete series and Table 3 shows the results considering only rainy events (precipitation above the 75th percentile).
+In general, considering the complete series, precipitation prediction offers a good representation of the registered values and the variability of precipitation.
+In fact, correlations above 0.8 were obtained for the first two windows (1 and 2 d forecast), although with a higher correlation for the first one.
+The correlation is slightly lower for the 3d forecast, although it is still close to 0.8.
+When only rainy events are considered mean correlation values are slightly lower than considering the complete series, although they show a good representation of the registered data.
+The high correlation shown under a 1 d forecast window with a mean value above 0.7 is especially remarkable (Table 3).
+With respect to the normalised standard deviation, most cases in both series are similar to 1, which shows a good agreement between forecast and real precipitation.
+Therefore, it can be concluded that the precipitation forecast provided by Meteo-Galicia offers results very close to the real rain events for the entire time series of precipitation data (2008-2018).
+This shows the accuracy of MeteoGalicia models to forecast precipitation events up to 3 d in advance.

-280 4.2 Calibration and validation of hydrological processes using HEC-HMS
+4.2 Calibration and validation of hydrological processes using HEC-HMS

-A set of 15 extreme flood events registered during the period 2008-2018 were used to 281 calibrate and validate the rain-runoff model HEC-HMS (Table 4) by comparing the 282 283 outflows measured at the gauge station located at Lugo with the flows obtained with 284 HEC-HMS using the 1-day forecast of precipitation.
-Forecasted rain data were considered 285 because they are used to feed the model in its forecast version.
+A set of 15 extreme flood events registered during the period 2008-2018 were used to calibrate and validate the rain- runoff model HEC-HMS (Table 4) by comparing the outflows measured at the gauge station located at Lugo with the flows obtained with HEC-HMS using the 1 d forecast of precipitation.
+Forecasted rain data were considered because they are used to feed the model in its forecast version.
 In situ data would be only valid for hindcast purposes.
-Calibration was carried out using the specific calibration tools 286 implemented in HEC-HMS (Feldman, 2000) in order to choose two independent 287 parameters, the curve number (CN) and lag time $(L_g)$ , for each sub-basin.
-The values of 288 CN and $L_g$ were computed using particle swarm algorithm (Kennedy and Eberhart, 1995, 289
+Calibration was carried out using the specific calibration tools implemented in HEC-HMS (Feldman, 2000) in order to choose two independent parameters, the curve number (CN) and lag time $(L_g)$ , for each sub-basin.
+The values of CN and $L_g$ were computed using a particle swarm algorithm (Kennedy and Eberhart, 1995; Pedersen, 2010 and Mezura-Montes and Coello, 2011) to minimise the error between the measured streamflow and the numerical one.
+No empirical formulas were used for CN and $L_g$ due the uncertainty associated with their definition (Fang et al., 2008; Upegui and Gutiérrez, 2011; Grimaldi et al., 2012).
+A total of 11 flood events were used for calibration purposes and the rest of the cases were used to validate the model.
+Table 5 shows the values of the CN and $L_g$ for each sub-basin obtained for each event used in the calibration step.